OmoBarbie/se_project_todo-app/README.md

 - Added new ID to new todo items by importing code uuidv4.
 - Created a new class and constructor for FormValidator wich accepted two parameters.
 It composes of a public method enableValidation(), which enables form validation.
 - Reset the form controls for after submission.
+- Section class to add elements to the DOM.
+- Popup class accepts popup selector as a parameter, provides public methods, and uses private method.
+- Dynamically updated th counts
+- PopupWithForm class a child of Popup, accepts two arguments: the popup selector and a callback function when the form’s submit event fires.
+- ToDoCounter class

 ## Functionality